 Du Page County, Illinois — Fermi National Accelerator Laboratory

 This was unbelievably easy.
-Peter Jasper, the resident birder at Fermilab, has been reporting Long-eared Owls on his web site for the past few weeks.
+The resident birder at Fermilab, has been reporting Long-eared Owls on his web site for the past few weeks.
 I’ve had lousy luck with owls and hesitated to take the trip.
 But lately, he’s also been reporting Greater White-fronted Geese, which I haven’t seen in Illinois in many years, so I decided I’d go.

 Lake Law was carpeted with geese.
 I parked by the red barn and scanned the flock.
 There were several thousand Canada Geese and 24 Snow Geese.
 And two that I couldn’t quite make out through the damp haziness.
 I got out my scope and identified them as White-fronts.
 I’d been there about three minutes.

 I put the scope away and walked the trail through the village pines looking for evidence of owls.
 The village pines cover an area of maybe two acres on the shore of Lake Law near the red barn.
 There are at least two species of trees in the grove, but none of them are very tall.
 I saw a few trees with whitewash on the trunk and lower branches.
 I walked slowly, scanning each tree, hopeful but not really expecting anything.
 And not knowing exactly what I was looking for.

 I had walked all the way through the pines to where the trail opens into a large weedy field.
 I was about to turn about and begin quartering the area off the trail.
 In one of the last pines, I noticed a few white spots on the lower branches and followed the trunk upward.
 In another tree, behind that pine, and perhaps 25 yards from where I stood, I saw two silhouettes.